 *The University of Western Ontario (in London, Ontario) is also known as Western University

-My other blog covers my views on Indigenous (Aboriginal) issues:
+The other section of my blog, entitled “counterpose,” covers my views on Indigenous (Aboriginal) issues.